 Old Phoenix was not an all-night town.
 Which is not to say it wasn't a late-night town.

-Before freeways, travelers and truckers were passing through Phoenix at all hours, along the neon corridors of Van Buren, Grand Avenue and Buckeye Road.
-A number of diners and coffee shops catered to these night owls.
+Before freeways, travelers and truckers were passing slowly through Phoenix at all hours, along the neon corridors of Van Buren, Grand Avenue and Buckeye Road.
+A number of diners and coffee shops along these routes catered to these night owls, including the Downtowner, right, next to the colorful Photo shop.

 Phoenix had great bars.
 Little holes in the wall, such as the Anchor and Kren's.
 Rough joints like the Mecca.
 Watering holes along Central where businessmen rubbed elbows with wise guys.
 The Band Box and Clown's Den, among many others in east Phoenix.
 The Pueblo on Scottsdale Road.
 Commenters can add their faves from different eras.
 Up into the 1960s, the Riverside Ballroom on south Central was one of the most beloved local institutions, covering big band, country and Latin music and dancing.
 Another was the Calderon Ballroom on 16th Street and Henshaw.